olebole/irafdoc/doc/softools.wtar.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
-  The named files and directories are written to the indicated UNIX <tt>"tar"</tt> format output file.
+  The named files and directories are written to the indicated UNIX <span style="font-family: monospace;">"tar"</span> format output file.
 Any directories in the file list are recursively descended.
 The named directories should be subdirectories of the current directory when <i>wtar</i> is called.
 Binary files may be omitted if desired, e.g., when transporting software to a different host, or